turbot/steampipe-plugin-azure/docs/tables/azure_security_center_sub_assessment.md

 # Table: azure_security_center_sub_assessment

-Azure security center sub assessment details for the subscription.
+Azure security center sub-assessments helps identifying conditions to evaluate if there is a need to fix security vulnerabilities found in images before pushing anything further in the process on all your scanned resources inside a subscription scope

 ## Examples